John Galvin (general)

-John Rogers Galvin (13 May 1929 – 25 September 2015) was an American army general who served as the sixth dean of the Fletcher School of Law and Diplomacy at Tufts University and a member of the U.S. Commission on National Security/21st Century.
+John Rogers Galvin (13 May 1929 – 25 September 2015) was an American general whose last post was concurrently as NATO Supreme Allied Commander Europe and Commander-in-Chief of the United States European Command from 1987 to 1992.
+After his retirement from the United States Army, he was the dean of the Fletcher School of Law and Diplomacy at Tufts University from 1995 to 2000, and a member of the Commission on National Security/21st Century.